Breword/tmux/Getting Started.md

 * `C-b %` splits the current pane into two horizontally, producing two panes next to each other, one on the left and one on the right.

-* `C-b "` splitw the current pane into two vertically, producing two panes one above the other.
+* `C-b "` splits the current pane into two vertically, producing two panes one above the other.

 Each time a pane is split into two, each of those panes may be split again using the same key bindings, until the pane becomes too small.